MastrMatt/PacPlatform/README.md

 Notes:

+-Made using the db I made, liteDB
 -The API is restful
+-Along with the http server that API requests are made to, the backend also has the capability of handling websocket connections, this allows the pacman game to be a multiplayer real time game
--The game is made over websockets using the socketio library, fully realtime pacman -Never expect erros as a valid response to a valid query, leads to difficulties debugging.
-Errors sole purpose should be a signal that an unexpected event occured
+-The game is made over websockets using the socketio library, fully realtime pacman multiplater game

-// !!
-TODO: documentation for backend / (some for frontend)
+-Acts also as a social platform, therefore supports:
+-Adding friends and comparing stats with friends -Searching and viewing other users profiles

+-e2e tests made using Cypress
+-JSDOC was used for documentation of the backend

+-Some future considerations:
+-Add music for the pacman game and make the game more complete (ex: cherries, teleportation, etc.)
+-Add more games